TheMirkMan/Zeb89LootBug/README.md

 This mod Replaces the loot bug sounds with some clips of famous arezzo's youtuber zeb89.

-as of now the mod is incomplete, it still needs 2(or 3) audio files, unfortunately i don't think i can finish it today. still publish it tho. i accept suggestions on what other sentences that can be used.
+as of now the mod is incomplete, it doesn't have all of the iconic phrases. if you have suggestions i am happy to take them.

+i want to be clear tho, this mod does not want to defamate in any way Zeb89 nor mock him. it's just some fun thing my mind gave birth to.
 ```
 [Info   :Zeb89LootBug] @@@@@
                     @       @@